TUR

 After 6 months of AI co-founding:

-• 78% faster problem identification
+• 78% faster problem identification (using our 12-week framework)

 • 56% more alternative solutions explored per problem